Autonomous Finance Operations

 • Anomaly dashboard Every detected anomaly in one view, ranked by severity and monetary impact.
 See what has been resolved, what is under investigation, and what needs your attention.

-• Board-ready reporting triggers Automated notifications when all close tasks complete and financial statements are ready for review.
+• Board-ready reporting triggers Automated notifications when all closed tasks are complete and financial statements are ready for review.

 For CPAs & Accounting Firms